seanpm2001/DeciCube/README.md

 This device is expected to be extremely heavy (weighing over 1 gigaton, or 1,000,000,000 tons) and it is currently unknown how it will be moved around.

+### DCube structure

+The DCube structure is the concept of the building blocks of the hardware structure.
+DBlocks are blocks ranging from 3 inch to 3 inch bricks to a bigger size (not yet determined)

+The main structure is called the DCube.
+Components connecting to the device are known just as components (such as a power source)

+### USB

+I don't know how to support USB yet.
+The transfer to and from the DeciCube is currently needing work.

+### As a max storage device

+Since this technology works at the technological/theoretical limits, it is known as a max storage device.
+However, if we somehow end up discovering matter smaller than what we know makes up an atom and can work with it, the term ultramax, or umax is still reserved for future use.

 ## Form factor

 Assuming a Silicon atom is the only atom used, and that 1 silicon atom is equivalent to 111 picometers ([0.111 nanometers](https://duckduckgo.com/?q=111+picometers+to+nanometers&t=ffab&ia=answer)) the form factor of the Decicube is 0.111 nanometers.

+## As a quantum storage device

+### Universal reponsibility

+The big responsibility for the DeciCube is simply said: DO NOT FILL THE DECICUBE, Don't purposefully write software to fit inside as much of the cube as possible, including but not limited to: Creating Call of Duty (hundreds of gigabytes) releasing 24000+ releases of a programming language like Swift for every individual change (Apple has deleted it since then, but a year ago, it was all there, and it is likely in archive somewhere) making operating systems that use up 32+ gigabytes of space when much less is truly needed.
+Each individual entry counts, and we have to make sure the DeciCube lasts as long as possible.
+We can easily make the capacity last 250 years if we are just a little careful and considerate, but we should let it last over 600 years and not be careless.

+### Research regarding condensed physics needed

+This section is empty.

+### Research regarding Fullerine carbon atoms

+This section is empty.

 ## Grain of sand formula